Economic Implications of Using Tomato Suckers to Produce Late Season Tomato Plants instead of Starting Late Season Plants from Seed

 • Production Systems: general crop production

-We propose a trial of organic late season tomatoes produced via transplanted suckers.
+We proposed a trial of organic late season tomatoes produced via transplanted suckers.

 This project has two specific sub-goals:

-1. Measure potential yield differences between the plants produced via suckers and late season tomato plants grown from seed.
+Measure potential yield differences between the plants produced via suckers and late season tomato transplants grown from seed.

 Specific methods follow:

-1. Tomato plants grown via suckers will be the experimental treatment, while tomato plants grown from seed will serve as controls.
+Tomato plants grown via suckers were the experimental treatment, while tomato plants grown from seed served as controls.

-2. At least 80 tomato plants will be produced in the experimental treatment, with an equal number being produced the control treatment.
+At least 80 tomato plants will be produced in the experimental treatment, with an equal number being produced in the control treatment.

-3. All tomato plants in both treatments will be transplanted into a high tunnel to control for environmental factors, to prevent fungal disease, and to insure that the fall crop is able to produce as long as possible.
+1. All tomato plants in both treatments were transplanted into a high tunnel to control for environmental factors, to prevent fungal disease, and to insure that the fall crop is able to produce as long as possible.

-4. Suckers will be pruned from main season tomato plants and rooted during late-June.
+Suckers were pruned from main season tomato plants and rooted during late-June.
 The control plants will be started from seed during mid-May to ensure that both groups of plants are roughly the same size when planted in the high tunnel during early July.

-5. All transplanting and harvest activities will occur on the same day for both control and experimental tomatoes.
-6. Crop yields (weight) and labor hours will be tracked for both groups throughout the growing season, and will be assigned a monetary value at the end of the season.
-These data will be used to compare the profitability of organic late season tomato plant production via suckers to traditional plant production via seeds.
+Crop yields (weight) and labor hours were tracked for both groups throughout the growing season, and will be assigned a monetary value at the end of the season.
+This data was used to compare the profitability of organic late season tomato plant production via suckers to traditional plant production via seeds.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.